 In a survey among Dachshund owners on our Facebook Group, only half the IVDD cases were correctly diagnosed by their general practice vet on first presentation.
 Shockingly, a quarter of vets incorrectly diagnosed the problem, for example saying it was muscle pain, arthritis or a stomach problem.
+Some dogs have presented with anal gland problems which the vet may empty but the underlying pain, due to IVDD, remains.
 A further quarter of vets were unsure about the symptoms at first examination.

 The problem with this is that a delay in identifying an IVDD incident may increase the risk of a more serious herniation leading to paralysis.
 A delay of 24 hours could mean the difference between your dog getting the right treatment (surgery in some cases) and ending up paralysed.

 An excellent paper was published in the veterinary In Practice Journal in 2019, written by Dr Marianne Dorn.
 It describes veterinary management of Dachshunds with back problems, including diagnostic approaches and treatment options.
 You can download the paper (for personal, educational use only) from Marianne's website.
 There is information on other possible (non-IVDD) diagnoses, here.